Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Setup and calculation

-The small separation distance correction shown in the last four lines of \eq{ELossFull} has the properties we expect: 1) the correction goes to zero as the separation distance becomes large, $\Delta z\rightarrow\infty$ (or, equivalently, as the Debye screening length goes to 0, $\mu\rightarrow \infty$) and 2) the correction term vanishes as the separation distance vanishes, $\Delta z\rightarrow 0$, due to the destructive interference of the LPM effect.
+The second line in Eq.~\ref{eq:ELossFull} (along with the prefactor in the first line) is the original DGLV result (herein after ``the DGLV'' term).
+The last two lines are the small separation distance correction (herein after ``the correction'' or ``the small separation distance correction'').
+It is natural to define $\Delta E_{ind}^{(1)} \equiv \Delta E_\mathrm{DGLV}^{(1)} + \Delta E_\mathrm{corr}^{(1)}$.
+In what follows we will refer to the full DGLV + correction in Eq.~\ref{eq:ELossFull} as the ``all separation distance'' result.
+The correction term has the properties we expect: 1) the correction goes to zero as the separation distance becomes large, $\Delta z\rightarrow\infty$ (or, equivalently, as the Debye screening length goes to 0, i.e.,\ $\mu\rightarrow \infty$) and 2) the correction term vanishes as the separation distance vanishes, $\Delta z\rightarrow 0$, due to the destructive interference of the Landau-Pomeranchuk-Migdal (LPM) effect.

-An immediate puzzle is the breaking of color triviality seen to all orders in opacity in the large separation distance approximation \cite{Gyulassy:2000er}; in the small separation distance correction, the color triviality breaking comes from the term proportional to $2C_R/C_A$.
-Unexpectedly, Euler's formula for the exponential representation of the trigonometric functions reveals that the arguments of the cosines in Eq \ref{eq:ELossFull} are approximately zero in the large formation time limit (compared to the $\mu_1\Delta z$).
-Therefore, even though the \emph{amplitudes} have a non-zero contribution in the large formation time limit, remarkably, the squared summed small separation distance correction term actually vanishes identically in the large formation time limit, yielding precisely Eq.\ 83 of \cite{Djordjevic:2003zk}.
+An immediate surprise is the breaking of color triviality, whereby the energy loss depends only on the representation of the parent parton via the Casimir $ C_R $ in the representation $ R $ of the parton - there is no dependence upon a preferred representation for a color trivial result.
+Although color triviality is seen to all orders in opacity in the large separation distance approximation \cite{Gyulassy:2000er}, the color triviality breaking in the small separation distance correction comes from the term proportional to $2C_R/C_A$.
+We will investigate the effect of this term numerically in Sec.~\ref{sec:ColorTriviality}.